nsssayom/seeker/README.md

 ## What it does

 Unifies media controls across different streaming services with the same keyboard shortcuts everywhere.
-Currently works on Paramount+, with more platforms planned.
+Currently works on Paramount+ and Hulu, with more platforms planned.

 ## Keyboard shortcuts